Watch the Website for Updated Information for New School Year

 Grants are made for activities that conform to the mission of the Captain Planet Foundation which is to: promote and support high-quality educational programs that enable children and youth to understand and appreciate our world through learning experiences that engage them in active, hands-on projects to improve the environment in their schools and communities.

-Up to $4,000 per year is available to any qualifying K-12 school enrolled in Fuel Up to Play 60.
-The competitive, nationwide funding program can help your school jumpstart and sustain healthy nutrition and physical activity improvements.
+Up to $4,000 per year is available to qualifying K-12 schools enrolled in Fuel Up to Play 60 to kick start healthy changes.
+To qualify for the competitive, nationwide funding program, your school must participate in the National School Lunch Program and have a registered Program Advisor.

 It all started with a little seed and a teachers enthusiasm for growing fresh food.
 Bethune Academy has turned their Hydro Harvest Garden into a treasure!
 Linda, you are an inspiration to us and to all of the children that have come to know you, the school and the little garden that could...